๐Ÿ’งFind Water Well Drillers

 Lufkin & Angelina County ยท 2026 Guide

-Most complete residential wells around Lufkin land between $5,500 and $8,500.
-Here is what drives the price, how East Texas geology affects depth, and how to vet a local driller before you sign.
+Most complete residential wells around Lufkin land between $5,500 and $8,500, and Angelina County's local permit path runs through PGCD rather than a generic county office.
+Here is what drives the price, which permit and license checks matter, and how to vet a local driller before you sign.

 Water well drilling rig operating on a rural East Texas property in Angelina County

-Good news: East Texas is one of the more affordable places in the state to drill a well.
-Here's what you actually need to know.
+East Texas is one of the more affordable places in the state to drill a well, and Angelina County homeowners still have a local district permit path to check before the crew shows up.

 What Does a Water Well Cost in Lufkin in 2026?